DfX-NYUAD/Corblivar/README.md

 -----
 *May 2015, commit f770ba1d2e56f9df6f3f0dab0d9e2b020e111928*
 **minor updates and fixes**
-- fixes related to handling aligmnet with RBOD, i.e., alignments for pre-fixed blocks
+- fixes related to handling alignment with RBOD, i.e., alignments for pre-fixed blocks
 - updates for TSV handling; put single TSVs (in net's bounding boxes' center) in case clustering is not applied